pascium/thelazynfter/content/privacy-policy.md

 ---
-title: "Privacy Policy - Thelazynfter"
+title: "Privacy Policy of Thelazynfter"
-description: "I try to be as open as possible on how I collect and use online data.
-This privacy policy show's in detail what is collected and how I tend to use it."
+description: "You have nothing to worry about when using Thelazynfter because I don’t gather any data.
+My privacy policy explains this in more detail."
 headline: "Privacy Policy"
 layout: "page"